 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

 Today's task is geared toward younger children and their families (older siblings are encouraged to participate!) and uses wind moving objects around as the phenomenon to motivate science learning.
-Using familiar objects, students conduct investigations (science and engineering practice) and use the thinking tools of patterns and cause-and-effect (crosscutting concepts) to make sense of the science ideas pushes can be big or small and can cause changes in motion.
+Using familiar objects, students conduct investigations (science and engineering practice) and use the thinking tools of patterns and cause-and-effect (crosscutting concepts) to make sense of these science ideas: Pushes can be big or small and can cause changes in motion.

 Young children have experience with wind moving objects, but may never had a chance to notice and wonder.
-Consider sharing this video of wind moving leaves with your students so they have a common experience with the phenomenon (they can share and build on each other's ideas).
-Ask students to make and record observations (an older sibling or adult may need to help) - you may need to play the video more than once.
-Encourage students to ask questions about what they've observed in the video or a related phenomenon (personal experiences similar to what they observed in the video) and make sure to record them.
+Consider sharing this video of wind moving leaves with your students so they have a common experience with the phenomenon (they can share and build on one another's ideas).
+Ask students to make and record observations using words and/or pictures.
+You may need to play the video more than once.
+Encourage students to ask questions about what they've observed in the video or a related phenomenon (personal experiences similar to what they observed in the video).
+Record all questions.

 Set objects on the table.
 Tell students to each pick up a straw.

 Ask your students to blow with the straw on the back of their hands, then ask them to describe what they feel.
 You might ask: What is pushing on your hand?
 (What did you blow through the straw?)

 Ask: What do you think will happen when you use the straw to blow on the different objects on the table?
 Why do you think so?

 Let your students explore blowing on the objects for a little while.
 Then instruct your students to select one of the objects and ask, What do you think will happen if you blow softly on this [object]?
 If you blow harder?
 Let them try and make observations.
 Some questions you might ask your students include